apache/nuttx/configs/sama5d3x-ek/README.txt

        card slots:  (1) a full size SD card slot (J7 labelled MCI0), and (2) a microSD memory card slot (J6 labelled MCI1).
 The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
-Relevant configuration settings can be found in the section entitle "HSMCI Card Slots" above.
+Relevant configuration settings can be found in the section entitled "HSMCI Card Slots" above.

     9. Support the USB high-speed device (UDPHS) driver is enabled.
 See the